sharontherese/latin-mass-funeral/content/FAQs/index.md

 # I'm a godparent/sponsor.
 What do I do?

-Visit the godparents & sponsors page!
+Visit the (Godparents and Sponsors)[https://latinmassbaptism/godparents-and-sponsors/] page!

-# What if I'm getting baptized at Easter Vigil?

-pre55, 1962

-# Is the baptized always immersed?

 # Sources